-- 431. The procedure set forth below shall constitute MUNI's Transitional Work Program (TWP); jointly established by MUNI and the Transport Workers' Union, Local 250-A: - 432.
-A number of active 9163 positions will be set aside by the MTA Executive Director and shall be designated transitional work. - 433.
-Any employee who is medically certified and qualified for any one of the designated positions must be able to perform the job or be trained to perform the job within five (5) days or less. - 434.
-Employees will be assigned to these positions on a first-come, firstserve basis.
-If two or more requests are made on the same date, seniority shall prevail. - 435.
-Preference shall be given to: a.
-Employees returning from industrial injury and released for transitional work;
+- The procedure set forth below shall constitute MUNI's Transitional Work Program (TWP); jointly established by MUNI and the Transport Workers' Union, Local 250-A: - A number of active 9163 positions will be set aside by the SFMTA Executive Director/CEO or his/her designee and shall be designated transitional work. - Any employee who is medically certified and qualified for any one of the designated positions must be able to perform the job or be trained to perform the job within five (5) days or less. - Employees will be assigned to these positions on a first-come, first-serve basis.
+If two or more requests are made on the same date, seniority shall prevail. - 446.
+Preference shall be given to: - a.
+Employees returning from industrial injury and released for transitional work: